APRIL 18-23

 If you are part of the bluegrass event in Gobbler Ridge, then you are in the wrong place.

 -Cell Service is rather unpredictable in the festival campground area.
 If you go up to the park office you get good cell service and also the park office has wifi that works in the parking lot.
+There is also a cell repeater set up near the main tent.

 -Generators are not allowed.
 All of the RV sites have 20A, 30A and some have 20/30/50A plugs.